Critical Areas Ordinance (CAO)

 Washington state law, Growth Management Act (GMA), requires cities and counties to protect five types of critical areas, including:

 - Geologically hazardous areas at risk for landslides, like cliffs or steep slopes.
+Fact Sheet.

 - Frequently flooded areas such as floodplains and high groundwater zones.
+Fact Sheet.

 - Critical aquifer recharge areas that help water soak back into the ground, so there's plenty for us to drink and fish to swim in.
+Fact Sheet.

 - Wetlands that help filter dirt and pollutants from the water as it soaks back into the ground.
+Fact Sheet.

 - Fish and wildlife habitat conservation areas like lakes, rivers, streams, prairies, and forests.
+Streams and Riparian Areas Fact Sheet.
+Terrestrial Areas Fact Sheet.

-Resources: Best Available Science and Laws
+Resources: Best Available Science (BAS) and Laws

 The Thurston County CAO is detailed in Title 24 of the County Code of Ordinances.